Leadership Academy FAQs

 Q. What is required for a completed application?

-- A written nomination by an MBA member other than the applicant
+- A written nomination by an MBA member other than the applicant (your nominator can also provide one of your two letters of recommendation)

 - Two letters of recommendation supporting the candidate's professional and personal qualifications, MBA experience and commitment, and potential for future leadership at the bar